General Information & Disclaimers

 I don't like to bog people down with a lot of fine type terms and conditions so I will try to keep this short and sweet and hit on the main points that tend to come up every now and then.

-Color matching is sometimes very difficult when working with different colors or even different brands of paper.
+Color matching is not guaranteed.
+It’s sometimes very difficult when working with different pantones or even different brands of paper.
 By default, I will get the color as close as possible to your PMS.
 I regularly work out of the Pantone Solid Uncoated book.
 If you have a very specific color ink, please let me know up front.
 Subsequent re-orders are not guaranteed to have the same exact color match due to the fact that I constantly have to mix new inks or I sometimes can only custom mix enough ink for the single order.
 You are also welcome to send me a print out in the mail to help with color matching, though, this is not necessary unless you are a stickler for a precise color.
 All full color digital jobs are printed in CMYK, however, you view colors on your screen in RGB.
 Therefore you can not accurately compare colors on screen to colors in print.
 Likewise, factors such as different types of printers, different types of paper, how your particular program creates colors, and humidity all add to creating your digital output.
 Because this, it is also possible that subsequent re-order might come out slightly different than the rest.
 This is the nature of digital printing.
 If I am asked to match a re-order we will try to match the colors as closely as possible.

 Screen Printing has the most unknown variables when printing.
 When using metallic inks, please keep your lines as thick as possible.
 I will give you advice on what areas might need to be worked on more than others, but it's highly possible I do not catch all areas of a busy design.
 I am not responsible for the content of your files.
 I do not spell check or look over every detail of your artwork.
 I will critique all Screen Printing jobs to the best of my ability.
 If areas are too thin to print or guarantee lines (like serif fonts and hairlines), I will do my best to let you know what can be done to make it work.
 During the print production it's possible fine serifs and lines will start to disappear.
 You should expect slight variations throughout your entire run.
 Legibility is the main focus.
 If the cross bar of your lowercase "t" starts to disappear, but you can still obviously read the word without the cross bar, then I'm good to keep printing.
 However, if the majority of a letter is disappearing, then I will hopefully catch it and stop.
 Please keep all fonts as thick as possible.
 Some serif fonts are just terrible for the Screen Printing method.
 In layman’s terms, I generally say that as long as your font is similar in thickness to 8pt Arial for regular ink and 12pt.
 Arial for metallic or glow in the dark, then you should be good.